On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

 The key in this oracle setting is that the attacker knows which ones are true nulls in the test data.
 The attacker will simply pick $\Ac$ with $m_{a}=|\Ac|$, which consists of a \emph{fixed} set of indices of nulls in the test data (i.e., there is no randomness in $\Ac$ and $m_a$).
 Our proposed methodology is flexible in that it can incorporate existing adversarial machine learning attack algorithms.

 The following proposition is critical for our analysis.
-It holds since (I) $f_\text{attack}(\cdot\,;\, g(z))$ only relies on the score function $g(z)$, and (II) $g(z)$ is invariant to order of elements in $\{Z_{1},\dots,Z_{n+i}:i\in\Hc_0\setminus \Ac\}$ as they are all labeled as $0$. \begin{proposition} $f_{\text{attack}}$ does not depend on the order of elements in $\{Z_{1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$. \end{proposition}
+It holds since (I) $f_\text{attack}(\cdot\,;\, g(z))$ only relies on the score function $g(z)$, and (II) $g(z)$ is invariant to order of elements in $\{Z_{1},\dots,Z_{n+i}:i\in\Hc_0\setminus \Ac\}$ as they are all labeled as $0$. \begin{proposition} $f_\text{attack}(\cdot\,;\, g(z))$ does not depend on the order of elements in $\{Z_{1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$. \end{proposition}

-In Section~\ref{sec:exp}, we evaluate adversarial robustness using two representative decision-based attacks: the Boundary Attack~\citep{brendel2018decision} and the HopSkipJumpAttack (HSJA)~\citep{chen2020hopskipjumpattack}.
-Decision-based attacks, which rely solely on query access to the decision function, capture adversarial capabilities more realistically than white-box or score-based methods.
+Decision-based attacks, including HSJA and Boundary attack, which rely solely on query access to the decision function, capture adversarial capabilities more realistically than white-box or score-based methods.
 Moreover, evaluating FDR loss under such attacks provides a stringent robustness assessment, as these ``blind" perturbations often induce more severe failures than those observed under other threat models.
 The two algorithms were chosen for their complementary properties.
 The Boundary Attack is a seminal decision-based approach that operates via a random-walk strategy, starting from an adversarial example and progressively reducing the perturbation while remaining misclassified.
 It is conceptually simple, model-agnostic, and widely adopted as a baseline in the literature.
 In contrast, HSJA is a more recent attack that achieves state-of-the-art query efficiency by combining binary search with adaptive estimation of the decision boundary's normal vector.
 While both attacks require only hard-label access to the model, Boundary Attack provides a robust baseline, whereas HSJA represents a stronger and more query-efficient adversary.
 Together, they allow us to assess robustness against both classical and modern decision-based adversarial paradigms.

 The attack in the last step pushes the score above the decision boundary.
-It is important to note that the output of the HSJA scheme~\cite{chen2020hopskipjumpattack}, i.e., $f_{\text{attack}}=\text{HSJA}$ indeed does not depend on the order of elements in $\{Z_{1},..., Z_n, Z_{n+i}: i\in \Hc_0\setminus\Ac\}$.
+It is important to note that the output of the HSJA scheme~\cite{chen2020hopskipjumpattack} indeed does not depend on the order of elements in $\{Z_{1},..., Z_n, Z_{n+i}: i\in \Hc_0\setminus\Ac\}$.
 The same holds for the Boundary Attack~\citep{brendel2018decision}.

 \begin{remark} Although HSJA is sometimes described as a gradient estimation method, it does not require differentiability of the model; instead, it approximates the boundary’s normal vector using only hard-label queries.
 This makes it applicable even to non-differentiable classifiers such as random forests. \end{remark}